fsharp/fsharp.org/use/windows/index.md

 ![logo](/images/thumbs/vstudio.png)&nbsp;On Windows, F# programmers commonly use the Visual Studio tools for F#.

-* [Visual Studio 2017](https://www.visualstudio.com/downloads/) comes with F# support in all its editions: Community, Professional and Enterprise.
+* [Visual Studio 2019](https://www.visualstudio.com/downloads/) comes with F# support in all its editions: Community, Professional and Enterprise.
 Community is completely free.
 See [Get started with F# in Visual Studio](https://docs.microsoft.com/dotnet/fsharp/get-started/get-started-visual-studio) for more information.

-* If you already have Visual Studio 2012/13/15 Professional or above, you can use that.
-They also include F# support, though the tooling is not as advanced as in Visual Studio 2017.
+* If you already have Visual Studio 2015/17, you can use that.
+They also include F# support, though the tooling is not as advanced as in Visual Studio 2019.

 <br />